The Farming for Nature (FFN) project is delighted to welcome Roscommon farmer Andrew Chilton to their growing Ambassador network.

 The second farm borders Lough Key and is surrounded by woodland.
 A herd of 52 alpacas are kept on this farm and Andrew produces alpaca fleece which is processed in the UK and the finished pillow and duvet products are sold directly from the farm.
 They also run farm tours and alpaca trekking.
 All of the animals are on a rotational grazing system and overwinter outdoors.
 Andrew has been increasing the diversity of grass species in the pasture in recent years.
 There is also an apiary on the farm and honey is sold commercially.
 Andrew works with Social Farming Ireland and teaches the NOTS Organic Production Principles Course.
 He is also a farm advisor/planner.

 If you want to hear more from Andrew and his farming practices, join his online Q&A on the 22nd November 2022 8pm.
-Register for this and other upcoming FFN Q&A sessions here
+Register for this and other upcoming FFN Q&A sessions here.

 Now in its fifth year, Farming For Nature was set up with an aim to source, share and celebrate the stories of farmers across Ireland who manage their land in a way that sustains nature, while providing a livelihood for their family.
 Andrew is part of this year’s 15 Ambassadors that come from across Ireland and include beef, sheep, forestry, dairy, horticulture and tillage farmers who manage a wide range of very valuable habitats including species-rich grasslands and heaths, wetlands, woodlands, uplands and hedgerows.
 The Farming For Nature ambassador network is made up of family farms, couples, and both male and female farmers.